Lullabot/message_integration/README.md

 - Admin users will be notified by email when new users register, using a custom mailing list instead of the usual subscription model.

-Test emails in a local development environment using the enclosed Lando file.
- Install and start [Lando](https://docs.lando.dev/) as usual, then visit `http://dr.lndo.site/` to create, subscribe to, and edit content, and `http://dr.mail.lndo.site/` to see the emails that are sent.

 ## To install on a new site:

 This code is too opinionated to use as a normal contributed module.
 But you